 The hiking group I belong to has over 1,300 members.
 I routinely hear stories from hikers who were formerly taking medication for diabetes and/or high blood pressure who have been able to get off their meds.

 Many have cut back or totally eliminated the need for drugs to manage their condition.
-What a great reason to start the New Year with a hike!
+What a great reason to start hiking in nature.

 Hiking In Nature Improves Mental Well Being

 Nature hiking draws out a feeling of well-being.
 It has the ability to de-stress normal everyday life.
-Hiking in nature becomes a natural “chill pill”.
+One of the benefits of hiking in nature is that it becomes a natural “chill pill”.

-Can you remember the indescribable feeling you get when you see a breathtaking sunset, a majestic waterfall or the vast expanse of beauty from a high vantage point?
+Can you remember the indescribable feeling you get when you see a breathtaking sunset?
+Or how about a majestic waterfall?
 Research shows that such experiences benefit your state of mind.

 People who spend 50 minutes walking through nature report less anxiety and more happiness compared with those who walk near traffic, according to a study in the journal Landscape and Urban Planning.